Effective digital marketing for manufacturers illustrated by an automated assembly line.

 Article Outline

 In today’s complex selling environment, manufacturers have to be more strategic and targeted when it comes to attracting, engaging, and converting their customers.
-While most manufacturers have been keeping pace with the latest supply chain technology and other industry advancements, their marketing departments are lagging behind in terms of innovation.
+While most manufacturers have been keeping pace with the latest supply chain technology and other industry advancements, digital marketing for manufacturers is often lagging behind in terms of innovation.
 This puts manufacturing marketers at a great disadvantage when it comes to fueling business growth.

 At first glance, it might make sense to prioritize product development over marketing.
 After all, the value is in the product, and you don’t need to invest thousands of dollars to convey that, right?
 The problem with that approach, however, is that not even the best and highest-quality products on the market will sell unless you can find a way to convey that value to your target customers.